 For the dough:

-- 1/2 to 3/4 cup of warm water (depending on how much your flour soaks)
+- 1/2 to 3/4 cup Warm water (depending on how much your flour soaks)

 - A little bit of kosher salt

-- 2 tablespoon of oil or ghee for frying
+- 2 tablespoon Oil or ghee for frying

 For the filling:

-- Once potatoes are cooked, using a hand blender or potato masher, mashed potatoes so they don't have lumps
+- Once potatoes are cooked, using a potato ricer or potato masher, mashed potatoes so they don't have lumps;

 For the dough:

-- Make a little whole in a middle and start adding milk and butter
+- Make a little hole in the middle and start adding milk and butter;

-- Add a little water at the time and work the dough until you can form a ball about 10-15 minutes
+- Add a little water at a time and work the dough until you can form a ball about 10-15 minutes;

-- Roll the dough until thin (like pasta) and using either cookie cutter or large wine glass cut the circles
+- Roll the dough until thin (like pasta) and using either a cookie cutter or a large wine glass cut the circles;

-- Place 1 teaspoon of fling in the middle of the circle
+- Place 1 teaspoon of the filling in the middle of the circle;

-- Boil large pot of water and season with salt
+- Boil a large pot of water and season with salt;

-- Once the water is boiling put about 8 pierogi at the time
+- Once the water is boiling put about 8 pierogi at a time;

-- Once they come to the surface let them cook for 1 minute and using spider or slotted spoon take them out on a plate
+- Once they come to the surface let them cook for 1 minute and using a spider or slotted spoon take them out on a plate;

-- If you want to fry them like I did here, use 1 tablespoon of oil or ghee and fry pierogi on each side until golden brown
+- If you want to fry them as I did here, use 1 tablespoon of oil or ghee and fry pierogi on each side until golden brown;

 For the toppings:

-- Add onions and bacon on top with pierogi and serve with sour cream
+- Add onions and bacon on top of the pierogi and serve with sour cream.

 3. If you are not serving pierogi immediately, take them out on a counter and let them cool down and dry a little bit.
 Make sure that they are not touching each other.
-Once cooled, place them on a baking sheet, again with distance from each other, place in a freezer and let them freeze.
-Once done, you can pack them in the plastic bag.
+Once cooled, place them on a baking sheet, again at distance from each other, place in a freezer, and let them freeze.
+Once done, you can pack them in a plastic bag.